Independence Day (Martina McBride song): Content

 "Independence Day" was written by Gretchen Peters around 1992.
 It was originally offered to Reba McEntire, who turned it down; Peters has since stated that she never heard of the song being offered to McEntire.
 Peters spent over a year and a half writing the track.
 Peters recorded the song on her 1996 studio album The Secret of Life.

 In the video, a daughter (Heidi Butler Prine) recalls a tragic incident she experienced as a child.
 Her mother (Darcie Jones) was involved in a domestic abuse incident with her alcoholic father (Aaron Wrench).
 On Independence Day, the daughter walks to the town fair and hears rumors going on about the father's abuse.
 Apparently the whole town knew about the abuse, but did nothing to help stop it.
 That day, the mother burns down their house, presumably with the husband and herself inside it, and the daughter is sent to a county home.
 The music video was produced by American director team Deaton-Flanigen Productions, consisting of William Deaton III and George Flanigen IV, and premiered on CMT on May 20, 1994.

 The lyrics have a double meaning in that the woman in the story is finally gaining her "freedom" from her abusive husband.
 Thus, it is her "Independence Day."
 The title also refers to the fact that the events noted in the song happened on the United States' Independence Day, or July 4.

 Critical reception

 In 2024, Rolling Stone ranked the song at number 45 on its 200 Greatest Country Songs of All Time ranking.

 In media

-Beginning shortly after September 11, 2001 attack on the World Trade Center, Sean Hannity began using part of the chorus as an opening bumper for his Premiere Radio Networks radio talk show.
+Beginning shortly after the September 11 attacks on the World Trade Center, conservative radio talk show host Sean Hannity began using part of the chorus as an opening bumper for his Premiere Radio Networks radio talk show.
 Writer Gretchen Peters objected to Hannity's use, arguing the song was about domestic violence, not patriotic values.
 Since she could not stop his use, she collected royalties from him every time it was played and used those royalties to donate to her causes, until Hannity's program dropped the song in mid-2014.